DynoRobotics/UnityRos2/README.md

 Platform support
 ----------------
-This project curretly supports Windows 10 and Ubuntu 16.04.
+This project curretly supports Windows 10 and Ubuntu 18.04.
 It should be possible to get it working on other systems as well.

 How can I try this out?
 -----------------------
 There are some prebuilt binaries available for this project that can make it easier to get started.
-If you want not use custom ROS2 messages from Unity you will need to build the project from source in order to generate c# libraries for them.
+If you want not use custom ROS2 messages from Unity you will need to build the project from source in order to generate C# libraries for them. (see https://github.com/samiamlabs/ros2_dotnet)

-You need to install the standard ROS2 Dashing dependencies for your operating system of choice https://index.ros.org/doc/ros2/Installation/
-If you are building this project from source you will probably need to install the "from source" dependencies for ROS2 as well.

-To build from source you will also need .Net Core https://www.microsoft.com/net/learn/get-started.
-On Windows 10 I recommend installing .NET via Visual Studio 2017.

 Install Unity
 https://forum.unity.com/threads/unity-hub-v-1-5-0-is-now-available.627847/